Leslie's Raid in 1780

 Loyalists in Virginia and enslaved people seeking to escape to British lines were pleased when Major General Alexander Leslie sailed into the Chesapeake Bay with 2,200 men on October 20, 1780.

 The last British forces in the state had both arrived and departed in May 1779.
-That raid, led by Commodore George Collier and Major General Edward Mathew, destroyed supplies at Suffolk and the Gosport Shipyard at Portsmouth, but left after two weeks.
-Without a permanent British base in Virginia, the rebels dominated the region and suppressed their opponents.
+That raid, led by Commodore George Collier and Major General Edward Mathew, destroyed supplies at Suffolk and the Gosport Shipyard at Portsmouth but left after two weeks.
+Without a permanent British base in Virginia, the rebels dominated the region and suppressed their loyalist opponents.

 The purpose of Leslie's raid was similar to that of the Collier-Mathew Raid.
 Virginia was a source of men and supplies to the Continental Army fighting in New York and in the Carolinas.
 Around New York City, George Washington and General Henry Clinton were in a stalemate.
-In the Carolina's, however, Lord Cornwallis was struggling to establish Loyalist control.
-Whenever his soldiers left an area, rebels regained control over the countryside and threatened his outposts.
-Lord Cornwallis lacked the resources to implement the "southern strategy."
-He could conquer the region, but he needed to occupy it in order to maintain British control.
+After the French entered the war, British officials redirected ships and troops.
+Clinton was not sent enough men to attack and defeat Washington.

 He also realized that sailing up the James River required a local pilot, and could not get one.
-Leslie decided to ignore the plans developed in New York City, and to use the mobility provided by his warships to raid just coastal areas.
+Leslie decided to ignore the plans developed in New York City and to use the mobility provided by his warships to raid just coastal areas.

-Jefferson also moved supplies inland, though Leslie was able to seize and destroy significant amounts of material at Suffolk, Newport News, and Hampton.
 General Henry Clinton could have chosen to reinforce Leslie and enable him to move inland, but their plans were shaped by the march of the Overmountain Men to Kings Mountain.
-After they defeated Patrick Ferguson and his Loyalists, Clinton directed Leslie to leave Virginia and go to Charlestown, South Carolina.
+After they defeated Major Patrick Ferguson and his loyalists, Clinton directed Leslie to leave Virginia and go to Charlestown, South Carolina.

 Benedict Arnold and William Phillips in Virginia, 1780-1781